jhkersul/ExpressQL/README.md

 │
 └───controllers
     |
-      # Try to concentrate all your API logic in here,
+      # Try to concentrate all your internal logic in here,
-      # DB calls and data manipulation
+      # things evolving data manipulation, validations
+    |
+│
+└───models
+    |
+      # This is were you put all your Mongoose models
+      # In the models that you do the connection with MongoDB (CRUD methods)
     |
 │
 └───graphql